The Chained Muse

 How queer and vile are Earth’s thinking things,

-How dim even their brightest of inklings,
+How hopeless even their starriest inklings,

-So hopeless even their most daring dreams.
+How dour even their most daring dreams.

 For, no man can escape gluttonous Time;